cyll0/cardco/README.md

 Display the information of the logged-in user, such as their username, and applying cookies, such as last login, on the main application page:

+# Assignment 5

+### Explain the purpose of some CSS element selector and when to use it.
+CSS (Cascading Style Sheets) element selectors are used to target and apply styles to specific HTML elements on a web page.
+Element selectors are one of the fundamental building blocks of CSS and are crucial for controlling the visual presentation of web content.
+For example, a type selector targets HTML elements based on their element type.
+We use type selectors when we want to apply a style to all instances of a specific HTML element throughout your webpage.

+### Explain some of the HTML5 tags that you know.
+Some HTML5 tags I know are the 'header' tag that is used for introductory content like site logos and navigation menus.
+The 'nav' tag is used for links to different parts of the website.
+The 'main' tag signifies the primary content of the document.

+### What are the differences between margin and padding?
+Margins are used to control the space outside an element, creating space between the element and its neighboring elements.
+Margins affect the distance between elements on the page.
+Padding is used to control the space inside an element, creating space between the element's content and its inner boundaries.
+Padding affects the content's position within the element.

+### What are the differences between the CSS framework Tailwind and Bootstrap?
+ Tailwind CSS and Bootstrap cater to different design philosophies and developer preferences.
+Tailwind CSS offers more flexibility and encourages custom designs, while Bootstrap provides a pre-designed component library for rapid development.

+ ### When should we use Bootstrap rather than Tailwind, and vice versa?
+ The choice between Bootstrap and Tailwind CSS should align with your project's goals and your team's skillset.
+You can also consider hybrid approaches, where you use Tailwind CSS for certain parts of your project that require customization and Bootstrap for others that benefit from its pre-designed components.

+### Explain how you implemented the checklist above step-by-step (not just following the tutorial).
+In summary, the assingments instructions were to customize the five different pages we have created: register, login, inventory, add item, and edit item.
+To do this I applied the dark theme to each page and centered the content.
+It's a simple design, but I like how it looks.